Hagia Sophia: Church of Justinian I (current structure)

 According to Nestor Iskander's Tale on the Taking of Tsargrad, the Hagia Sophia was the focus of an alarming omen interpreted as the Holy Spirit abandoning Constantinople on 21 May 1453, in the final days of the Siege of Constantinople.
-The sky lit up, illuminating the city, and "many people gathered and saw on the Church of the Wisdom, at the top of the window, a large flame of fire issuing forth.
+The sky lit up, illuminating the city, and many people gathered and saw on the Church of the Wisdom, at the top of the window, a large flame of fire issuing forth.
 It encircled the entire neck of the church for a long time.
 The flame gathered into one; its flame altered, and there was an indescribable light.
 At once it took to the sky. ...
-The light itself has gone up to heaven; the gates of heaven were opened; the light was received; and again they were closed."
-This phenomenon was perhaps St Elmo's fire induced by gunpowder smoke and unusual weather.
-The author relates that the fall of the city to "Mohammadenism" was foretold in an omen seen by Constantine the Great – an eagle fighting with a snake – which also signified that "in the end Christianity will overpower Mohammedanism, will receive the Seven Hills, and will be enthroned in it".
+The light itself has gone up to heaven; the gates of heaven were opened; the light was received; and again they were closed.
 The eventual fall of Constantinople had long been predicted in apocalyptic literature.
-A reference to the destruction of a city founded on seven hills in the Book of Revelation was frequently understood to be about Constantinople, and the Apocalypse of Pseudo-Methodius had predicted an "Ishmaelite" conquest of the Roman Empire.
-In this text, the Muslim armies reach the Forum Bovis before being turned back by divine intervention; in later apocalyptic texts, the climactic turn takes place at the Column of Theodosius closer to Hagia Sophia; in others, it occurs at the Column of Constantine, which is closer still.
-Hagia Sophia is mentioned in a hagiography of uncertain date detailing the life of the fictional saint Andrew the Fool.
+Hagia Sophia is mentioned in a hagiography of uncertain date detailing the life of the Eastern Orthodox saint Andrew the Fool.
 The text is self-attributed to Nicephorus, a priest of Hagia Sophia, and contains a description of the end time in the form of a dialogue, in which the interlocutor, upon being told by the saint that Constantinople will be sunk in a flood and that "the waters as they gush forth will irresistibly deluge her and cover her and surrender her to the terrifying and immense sea of the abyss", says "some people say that the Great Church of God will not be submerged with the city but will be suspended in the air by an invisible power".
 The reply is given that "When the whole city sinks into the sea, how can the Great Church remain?
 Who will need her?
 Do you think God dwells in temples made with hands?"
 The Column of Constantine, however, is prophesied to endure.